dnsimple/dnsimple-support/content/articles/dnssec.markdown

 ## DS records without a corresponding DNSKEY

-When a DS record is present at your domain registrar, but there's no corresponding DNSKEY in your zone, resolvers that are DNSSEC-aware will fail to resolve your domain.
+When a DS record is present at your domain registrar, but there's no corresponding DNSKEY in your zone, DNSSEC-aware resolvers will fail to resolve your domain.
 For example, with Google Public DNS this will result in a SERVFAIL.
 Clients using a non-DNSSEC-aware resolver will still be able to resolve your domain.
 To fix this issue, you must remove the DS record from your registrar.
-However, this won't immediately fix resolution for some clients, as they will see the cached DS record.
+This won't immediately fix resolution for some clients, as they'll see the cached DS record.
 DS record time-to-live values are set by domain registries and may be set to values of 12 hours or more.

 ## Troubleshooting DNSSEC configurations

-The following tools may be helpful in troubleshooting DNSSEC configuration issues:
+The following tools are helpful in troubleshooting DNSSEC configuration issues:

 - [Verisign DNSSEC Debugger](http://dnssec-debugger.verisignlabs.com/)
 - [DNSViz](http://dnsviz.net/)

-You may also [contact DNSimple support](https://dnsimple.com/contact) if you have additional questions.
+You can also [contact DNSimple support](https://dnsimple.com/contact) with additional questions.